Adamm00/amcfwm/README.md

 &nbsp;

 _Note:_ Support will only be provided for questions relating to this script, not general VM/Linux questions.
-If you are unfamiliar with working in a Linux enviorment this script probably isn't aimed at you.
+If you are unfamiliar with working in a Linux environment this script probably isn't aimed at you.